Research Programs

 Caesar Imperio, MD

-Dr. Imperio has been on the Residency Research track during his Psychiatry residency.
-A detailed description is provided in the Subspecialty Track Section of the Residency Program.
-This track provides protected time and mentorship to residents with outstanding research potential and interest.
-Caesar has been working in the laboratory of Dr. Mathieu Wimmer in the Department of Psychology at Temple University.
-Dr. Imperio is interested in what contributes to relapse in people with substance use disorders.
-In particular, he is working to understand what changes persist at the neural mRNA level.
-Currently he is exploring the transcriptomics of female rats who self-administered morphine and then have enforced drug abstinence, and what molecular changes endure in key brain regions for addiction.
+Dr. Imperio was on the Residency Research track (RRT) during his Psychiatry residency.
+Currently he is doing an Addiction Psychiatry Fellowship at Columbia University.
+A detailed description of the RRT is provided in the Subspecialty Track Section of the Residency Program.
+This track provides protected time and mentorship to residents with outstanding research potential and/or interest.
+Caesar was working in the laboratory of Dr. Mathieu Wimmer in the Department of Psychology at Temple University.
+He is interested in what contributes to relapse in people with substance use disorders and has been investigating that with preclinical studies.
+He was exploring the transcriptomics of female rats who self-administered morphine and then had enforced drug abstinence, to determine what molecular changes endure in brain regions for addiction.
+Dr. Imperio will be adding clinical research to his skills during his Addiction Fellowship at Columbia.

 Tara Thompson-Felix, MD